kingsleycj/civic-IdentityW3/README.md

    - Use a blockchain explorer (e.g., Etherscan for Base Sepolia) to verify the transaction.

 3. **Test the OpenSea Integration**:
+   - Use the [contract address](https://testnets.opensea.io/assets/base_sepolia/0xf8c55535dbcc22b67da42d409ee91e6ae11969f3/) to view all Civic-ID NFTs minted through that contract address

+4. **Viewing NFT on Metamask**
-   - Use the contract address and token ID to view the NFT on OpenSea's testnet.
+   - Use token ID to view the NFT on Base Seoplia Network.

 ---